CuDi: Curve Distillation for Efficient and Controllable Exposure Adjustment: Experiments

 To further show the advantage of curve distillation, we compare the FLOPs, trainable parameters, and runtime between the teacher branch and the student branch in Table \ref{table:ComplexTS}.
 The results suggest that curve distillation can significantly speed up the inference time and reduce the model size.
 Furthermore, we compare the FLOPs and runtime of the iterative operation (i.e., $LE_8(I)$) and the linear operation (i.e., $\mathcal{K}I+\mathcal{B}$), ignoring the computations of the rest modules such as the parameter estimation networks.
 The comparison results are shown in Table \ref{table:ComplexTS2}.
 As presented, the linear operation needs less computational resources and is significantly faster than the iterative operation, especially for high-resolution images.

-\textbf{Effectiveness of Curve Distillation.} To show how similar the results adjusted by the teacher branch and the results distilled by the student branch are, we show the visual comparisons in Figure \ref{fig:CD1}.
-We also plot the pixel intensities scatter of four examples in Figure \ref{fig:CD2}.
-As shown in Figures \ref{fig:CD1} and \ref{fig:CD2}, curve distillation is effective as suggested by the similar visual results as well as the similar output values (i.e., 45 degrees diagonal of the pixel intensities scatter) between the teacher branch and the student branch.

-Besides, we randomly choose 100 images (50 overexposed images and 50 underexposed images) to compute the quantitative similarity of the outputs of the teacher branch and the distilled student branch.
+\textbf{Effectiveness of Curve Distillation.} To show how similar the results adjusted by the teacher branch and the results distilled by the student branch are, we randomly choose 100 images (50 overexposed images and 50 underexposed images) to compute the quantitative similarity of the outputs of the teacher branch and the distilled student branch.
 We use MSE, SSIM \cite{SSIM}, and Pearson Correlation Coefficient (PCC) \cite{PCC} as the evaluation metrics.
 PCC value 1 represents the highest correlation.
 The results are shown in Table \ref{table:similarity}, in which the results of the teacher branch are treated as ground truths for measuring the quantitative similarity.
 Similar quantitative results also imply the effectiveness of curve distillation.

+\textbf{Advantage of CuDi over Zero-DCE++.} Zero-DCE \cite{Guo2020CVPR} has a more efficient variant, called Zero-DCE++ \cite{ZeroDCE++}.
+Compared to Zero-DCE++, our CuDi introduces conditional input for exposure control, which requires additional parameters to understand these conditions and influence the results accordingly.
+This allows CuDi to effectively handle both overexposure and underexposure scenarios by appropriately setting the exposure conditions.
+In contrast, Zero-DCE++ is primarily designed for low-light image enhancement.
+While it also has the potential to address overexposure and underexposure, it requires careful adjustment of the proportion of overexposed and underexposed data in its training dataset, which often leads to suboptimal results due to the unpredictability of ideal exposure settings.
+Moreover, even with a well-balanced dataset, the absence of CuDi’s conditional input and exposure-control loss functions makes it challenging for Zero-DCE++ to adjust local exposure.

+In addition, the computational efficiency of CuDi is improved when compared with Zero-DCE++, especially for the high-resolution input image, as shown in Table \ref{table:zero-dce++}.
+Moreover, CuDi is well-suited for edge computing on chips, as the linear function involves only Multiply-Add operations, enabling acceleration with Hi-chip and specific acceleration conditions.
+For instance, the processing speed of a 640$\times$480 image on the Hi3516DV300 device has improved from 120 ms per image to 17 ms per image when compared with Zero-DCE++.
+At last, as demonstrated in previous works \cite{ZeroDCE++}, the visual performance of Zero-DCE and Zero-DCE++ is nearly identical.
+Therefore, considering the space constraints, we did not include the visual results of Zero-DCE++ again in the manuscript.

+\textbf{Effectiveness of Controllable Exposure.} To show that the proposed exposure map, exposure control loss, and proposed training augmentations can be applied to other exposure correction methods, we have applied them to EnlightenGAN \cite{Jiang2019} and RUAS \cite{RUAS2021}.
+As shown in Fig. \ref{fig: exposure_loss}, the proposed controllable exposure is also effective in other exposure correction methods.